kapoorlakshya/screen-recorder/README.md

 <b>Fetch Title</b>

-The gem provides a helper method to fetch the title of the active window from a application (process name).
+A helper method is available to fetch the title of the active window from a visible application window (process name).

 ```ruby
 ScreenRecorder::Titles.fetch('firefox') # Name of exe